 For the few tree types and sizes not covered by the bylaw, BARA urges property owners to make every effort to retain such trees if they are ‘original’ (trees deliberately retained when the property was developed).

-A major concern applies to any commercial activity which draws significant additional traffic, creates noise, or otherwise disrupts the residential nature of the neighbourhood.
-In these cases, BARA will work diligently with neighbours on efforts which would lead to a cessation of such activities. .
+Any commercial activity which draws significant additional traffic, creates noise, or otherwise disrupts the residential nature of the neighbourhood is of major concern to BARA.
+In these cases, BARA will work diligently with neighbours to address such activities.

 The covenants generally permit a maximum of three cars at each residence, which will meet the needs of most households, not counting vehicles completely hidden from view in garages.
 They do not permit commercial or recreational vehicles or boats.